IORoot/github-action__scraper--to-netlify/README.md

 ## Run

-The action will run on push to master branch.
+The action will run manually through the github GUI.
 If you add `-test` in the commit message, the action will disable.

 ## Heroku.